ryoNagata001/sample-server/README.md

 npm install --save typescript
 ```

-Now that Typescript is installed as a dependency we can initialise or Typescript project via `npm` using the following command.
+Now that Typescript is installed as a dependency we can initialise our Typescript project via `npm`.

-Firstly we must tell `npm` to use the project's version of `tsc` the Typescript compiler.
+Firstly we must tell `npm` to use the project's version of `tsc`, the Typescript compiler.
 To do this update the generated `package.json` file to the following, which aliases `tsc` to the project's version of `tsc`.

 ```json